vogship/42vogship/README.md

 - `norm <file/files>` Checks the files through 'The Norminette'.
 - `medir <name>` Create and Enter a directory.
 - `cls` Clears the screen.
-- `update-vogship` Runs Installer if there is a new update.
+- `updateVogship` Runs Installer if there is a new update.